Fire and rescue services

 Some people may try to trick you into giving them your passport.
 Always keep it in a safe place.

-If your passport is lost or stolen, tell the Australian Government as soon as possible:
+If your passport is lost or stolen contract the Australian Embassy in Paris.

 The local currency is the Mauritanian Ouguiya (MRU).
 You can't import or export ouguiyas.